ringo-framework/formbar/docs/source/config.rst

 readonly    Flag to indicate that the field should be rendered as readonly field.
 Default is ``false``. required    Flag to indicate that the is a required field.
 Default is ``false``. desired     Flag to indicate that the is a desired field.
-Default is ``false``.
+Default is ``false``. tags        Comma separated list of tags for this field.
 =========   ===========

 .. _rule: